Mugavaree: Soundtrack

-The film's score and soundtrack was composed by Deva, with lyrics written by Vairamuthu.
-"Oh...
-Nenje" is based on "Get Down (You're the One for Me)" by the Backstreet Boys, "Poo Virinjachu" is based on "That Thing You Do!" from the film of the same name, and "Keechu Kiliye" is based on "Enemies" by Dr. Alban.
+The soundtrack was composed by Deva, with lyrics written by Vairamuthu.
+The song "Oh Nenje" is based on "Get Down (You're the One for Me)" by Backstreet Boys, "Poo Virinjachu" is based on "That Thing You Do!" from the film of the same name, and "Keechu Kiliye" is based on "Enemies" by Dr. Alban.
+Chennai Online wrote "The album seems to have been targeted at the youth and it can be said that Deva has succeeded in his endeavour" while calling the song "Keechu kiliye" sung by Hariharan as "the best song of the album".

 Release and reception

-The film was released on 19 February 2000.
-Indolink said that "Durai's presentation and supporting characters lack the depth necessary to make this a commercially successful venture".
-Shobha Warrier of Rediff.com also gave the film a positive review citing that the real "winners" are "Ajith, the actor, and P. C. Sriram, the cinematographer".
+Mugavaree released on 19 February 2000.
+Shobha Warrier of Rediff.com gave the film a positive review citing that the real "winners" are "Ajith, the actor, and P. C. Sriram, the cinematographer".
 The critic claimed that Ajith Kumar "brilliantly portrays the vulnerable and sad Sridhar".
-Tamil Star Online said, "Though the theme is familiar the treatment is certainly upbeat which makes 'Mugavari' a meaningful film".
+Malathi Rangarajan of The Hindu wrote, "Strong theme, reasonably appealing treatment, appreciable acting and aesthetic camera work are the positive features" of the film.

 The initial climax showed the character of Sridhar facing another roadblock on his journey towards becoming a music composer.
-Post-release, the climax was changed following demand from audiences, showed a more favourable situation for Sridhar.
-The film went on to win the second prize for Tamil Nadu State Film Award for Best Family Film, whilst Brindha won Tamil Nadu State Film Award for Best Choreographer for her work in the film's songs.
+Post-release, the climax was changed following public demand, showing a more favourable situation for Sridhar.
+Reviewing this version, Krishna Chidambaram of Kalki praised the sensibly written scenes and dialogues but panned the new climax.
+The film won the second prize for Tamil Nadu State Film Award for Second Best Family Film, whilst Brinda won for Best Choreographer.